open-compass/CompassJudger/README.md

 ## JudgerBench

-We have also established a new benchmark called **JudgerBench**, aimed at standardizing the evaluation capabilities of different judging models, thereby helping to identify more effective evaluator models.
+We have also established a new benchmark named **JudgerBench**, aimed at standardizing the evaluation capabilities of different judging models, thereby helping to identify more effective evaluator models.
 To test your judge model on JudgerBench, please follow below code with Opencompass:
 ```
 git clone https://github.com/open-compass/opencompass opencompass